zenml-io/zenml/docs/book/cloud-guide/stack-recipes.md

 ## Integration with the ZenML CLI 🙏

+{% hint style="info" %}
+To use the stack recipe CLI commands, you will have to install some optional dependencies with `zenml`.
+Run `pip install zenml[recipes]` to get started!
+{% endhint %}

 We have already discussed the features that the ZenML CLI offers on top of the usual terraform commands.
 To see them in action, here's what a simple flow could look like:

 1. 📃 List the available recipes in the repository.